At first glance, it looks like the perfect campsite.

 I scramble into the driver’s seat and start up the car.
 The wipers sweep the windshield free of mosquitoes, at least on the outside, but I still have to wait for the defroster to deal with the condensation.
 On the backup camera, through the swarming haze, I see our shoes sitting on the sand.

-“Our shoes are still out there!”
+“Oh my god, our shoes are still outside!”
 I yell back to Nash, who’s still cowering beneath the blanket.

 He makes a little hole in the blankets and pokes his face out.